 In the image below you can see two errors I make and then attempt to correct.
 In the image marked 1, my lower back is over-arched.
 You won't see this yourself when you are in the pose, but you can feel this.
 If the lower back feels tight, chances are you are over-arching the lower back.
 Fix this by tilting your pelvis (or lowering the knees).
 In image 2, I lower my knees too far forward.
 Here I lose the natural arch of my lower back, again losing my centre of gravity.

 Your centre of gravity is somewhere between these two images.

 Another teaching point that has helped me is awareness of my core.
 Or my 'corset' as I often say in class.
 The core muscles act as a corset and wrap around the waist keeping my back straight.
-People often over arch their spines due to lack of core or corset awareness.
+People often overarch their spines due to a lack of core or corset awareness.

-To engage my corset I want to tighten the deep abdominals (and surrounding muscles) and literally feel them stabilise and protects my spine.
-My corset is tight enough so I feel the support, but not so tight that it effects my breathing.
-This is an especially important technique for anyone who has suffered or continues to suffer with back pain.
+To engage my corset I want to tighten the deep abdominals (and surrounding muscles) and literally feel them stabilise and protect my spine.
+My corset is tight enough so I feel the support, but not so tight that it affects my breathing.
+This is an especially important technique for anyone who has suffered or continues to suffer from lower back pain.
 I have found this invaluable in providing support for my chronic lower back pain.